Continuous-time persuasion by filtering: Linear-quadratic ergodic persuasion game

-Let us consider a complete probability space $(\Omega, \mathcal{F}, \mathbb{P})$ endowed with two independent Brownian motions, $W$ and $B$, of dimensions $d_W$ and $d_B$.
 We focus on a game between a \emph{Sender} and a \emph{Receiver} of information, also called the agents, who are indicated, respectively, by S and R. Borrowing the terminology from stochastic filtering theory, the $\RR^{d_W}$-valued stochastic process $X= (X_t)_{t \geq 0}$ is called unobservable \textit{signal}, since the Receiver has no access to it, while he has access to the $\RR^{d_B}$-valued process $M = (M_t)_{t \geq 0}$.
 The latter represents the \emph{message} that the Sender is providing to him.
 We assume the following linear dynamics for the state variables:

 where $A_{\rm x} \in \mathcal S_{d_W}(\RR) $, $B_{\rm x}\in \RR^{d_W\times r}$ ($r$ is the dimension of the control $v$), $c_{\rm x} \in \RR^{d_W}$, $\Sigma \in \RR^{d_B \times d_B}$, $b \in \RR^{d_B \times d_W}$, and $x_0 \in\RR^{d_W}$ is a real constant.
 The Receiver's control is any stochastic process $v$ with values in $\RR^r$ satisfying suitable measurability and integrability conditions that we give later in this section.
 The Sender's control is a deterministic, time-independent pair of matrices $(b, \Sigma)\in \RR^{d_B\times d_W} \times \RR^{d_B \times d_B}$.